marsyadiya23/SalaryAnalysisforDataAnalystPositions/README.md

-# Salary Analysis for DataAnalyst Positions
+# Salary Analysis for Data Analyst Positions
 This project analyzes salary data for Data Analyst positions using MySQL.
 The analysis covers data cleaning, descriptive exploration of job titles and salaries, as well as geographic, experience-based, and temporal insights to identify salary trends across different career levels.

 Tools: